dpwynne/food-inspections-Math237/README.md

 Ubuntu users may need to install `libssl-dev`, `libcurl4-gnutls-dev`, and `libxml2-dev`.
 This can be accomplished by typing the following command at the command line:
 `sudo apt-get install libssl-dev libcurl4-gnutls-dev libxml2-dev`

-The code makes extensive usage of the ``data.table`` package.
-If you are not familiar with the package, you might want to consult the data.table [FAQ available on CRAN] (http://cran.r-project.org/web/packages/data.table/vignettes/datatable-faq.pdf).
+The code makes extensive usage of the ``data.table`` package, which is an awesome package, but not something we teach in Math 237.
+The goal of this fork is to make the code ``tidyverse``-compatible for use in examples in our Foundations of Data Science class at California State University, Fullerton.
+I also hope to see how much of this is replicable given similar, though less extensive, data from Los Angeles County Department of Public Health.

 FILE LAYOUT
 ------